seenaomi/drf_sample/README.md

 You would want to change whatever host and port you go with in the files: chain.service.js, store.service.js, and employee.service.js.

-So to get running you would need 2 terminal windows open for the angular side: /drf_sample/client$ node server.js for the django side: /drf_sample/server$ ./manage.py runserver 0.0.0.0:9802
+So to get running you would need 2 terminal windows open.

+For the angular side: /drf_sample/client$ node server.js

+For the django side: /drf_sample/server$ ./manage.py runserver 0.0.0.0:9802

 But you will learn that in the tutorial. :)